 - Do you leak urine while coughing, laughing, sneezing or lifting weights?

-- Do you experience burning sensation during urination?
+- Do you experience a burning sensation during urination?

-- Do you have to get up few times during your night sleep to urinate?
+- Do you have to wake up several times each night to urinate?

 - Do you have groin, rectum, vaginal, pubic area or tailbone pain?